MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-workload-group-transact-sql.md

 **Min_percentage_resource or cap_percentage_resource**
 For min_percentage_resource and cap_percentage_resource, running requests execute with the old configuration.
 Waiting requests and non-classified requests pick up the new config values.

 Changing min_percentage_resource and cap_percentage_resource requires draining of running requests in the workload group that is being altered.
 When decreasing min_percentage_resource, the freed resources are returned to the share pool allowing requests from other workload groups the ability to utilize.
 Conversely, increasing the min_percentage_resource will wait until requests utilizing only the needed resources from the shared pool to complete.
-Alter workload group operation will have prioritized access to shared resources over other requests waiting to be executed on shared pool.
-If the sum of min_percentage_resource exceeds 100%, the ALTER WORKLOAD GROUP request fails immediately.
+The `ALTER WORKLOAD GROUP` operation will have prioritized access to shared resources over other requests waiting to be executed on shared pool.
+If the sum of min_percentage_resource exceeds 100%, the `ALTER WORKLOAD GROUP` request fails immediately.

 **Locking behavior**
 Altering a workload group requires a global lock across all workload groups.
 A request to alter a workload group would queue behind already submitted create or drop workload group requests.
 If a batch of alter statements is submitted at once, they are processed in the order in which they are submitted.